Visit Chicago in the summer or the fall.

 - Pitchfork Music Festival: Big headliners come around for this annual music festival at Union Park.

 - Lollapalooza: This music festival used to tour America, but it is now an annual event that made Chicago its permanent residence.
 For nearly 30 years, this iconic event that ushered in a new age of summer festivals brings some of the biggest names in alternative rock and hip-hop.

 - September is busy with the FREE Chicago Jazz Festival that cranks up on Labor Day Weekend, Riot Fest, a punk rock extravaganza with carnival rides and sideshows, and the much more civilized Chicago Gourmet that brings out celebrity chefs, and food and wine tasting.

 - The tenth month of the year winds down the festival season with a film and dance.
-The Chicago Film Festival is a 2-week extravaganza premieres independent films from around the world and brings actors and directors into the fold for Q&A sessions.
-And Dance Chicago is one of the largest dance festivals in the world that runs for 6 WEEKS and brings around 50,000 dancers for competition and workshops.
+The Chicago Film Festival is a 2-week extravaganza premiering independent films from around the world and brings actors and directors into the fold for Q&A sessions.
+And Dance Chicago is one of the largest dance festivals in the world that runs for 6 WEEKS and brings around 50,000 dancers for competitions and workshops.

 November and December